Friends having a fun picnic in the park with a Shih Tzu, enjoying a sunny day outdoors.

 • Wolf & Workman

-A spacious Old Montreal courtyard with pub classics and a dog-welcoming vibe.
+Spacious Old Montreal courtyard with pub classics and a friendly vibe for pups.

 https://www.wolfandworkman.com